madjidtaha/Spritepack.js/README.md

 ---------------------
 This examples were tested in Chrome 32, IE10, Safari 7, Firefox 25, Safari iOS 7.

-Older versions of IE (7 and 8) don't support more than 32KB [data URI](http://msdn.microsoft.com/en-us/library/cc848897(v=vs.85).aspx).
-Modern browsers, however, use URL.createObjectURL which doesn't have any size limit.

 Spritepack.js drop support of browser how don't support [blob](http://caniuse.com/#search=blob) (IE 9 and lower)

 There wasn't any large scale testing for this project yet, so if you find any [issue, please report it](https://github.com/madjidtaha/Spritepack.js/issues).